 Despite the fact that there is no quarantine requirement, arriving tourists under Samui Plus scheme are restricted to stay at approved accommodations.

-After the arrival to Koh Samui, the first 7 nights must be spent at the chosen Samui Extra Plus hotel.
+After the arrival to Koh Samui, 7 nights must be spent at the chosen Samui SHA Plus Hotels.
+The first night must be spent on Koh Samui!

-After spending 7 nights at Samui Extra Plus hotel, you will be allowed to travel freely around Koh Samui, Koh Phangan and Koh Tao but you will have to stay at accommodation with SHA Plus certificate, which is issued by Thai government for safety and health measures standards.
-You will need to stay at SHA Plus hotel for no less than 7 nights and the hotel(s) will need to be pre-booked in advance.
+After receiving the negative result of the first test, you will be allowed to travel freely around Koh Samui, Koh Phangan and Koh Tao but you will have to stay at accommodation with SHA Plus certificate, which is issued by Thai government for safety and health measures standards.
+You will need to stay at SHA Plus hotels for no less than 7 nights and the hotel(s) will need to be pre-booked in advance.

 You can book SHA Plus certified hotels via OTA (such as Booking.com, Agoda.com), travel agencies or direct booking to the SHA Plus hotels.
 Hotel Reservation teams will be required to enter their guests' bookings into the SHA Plus Booking Authentication System (SHABA) which will generate an official confirmation number and QR code.

-The list of certified hotels can be found here: SHA Plus Hotels in Samui.
+The list of certified hotels separated by tourist areas can be found below:

 Passengers seeking to travel to Koh Samui should contact airlines directly for current flights and travel requirements.

-For using Samui Plus program, you need to take a direct international flight to Koh Samui.
+For using Samui Plus Sandbox program, you need to take a direct international flight to Koh Samui.

 Another option is taking an international flight via Bangkok that must be connected with approved sealed flights listed below.
 For the flight via Bangkok, the ticket must be issued on the same booking with international flight in conjunction with such approved Bangkok-Samui-Bangkok flights.
 Flight reservations booked separately are not allowed!